Anthony Rizzo Player Props: Yankees vs. Athletics

-Anthony Rizzo and his .462 on-base percentage over his past 10 games (104 points higher than his season-long percentage), will be in action for the New York Yankees versus the Oakland Athletics and JP Sears on June 28 at 9:40 PM ET.
+The New York Yankees, including Anthony Rizzo (.450 on-base percentage in past 10 games, 94 points above season-long percentage), battle starter James Kaprielian and the Oakland Athletics at Oakland-Alameda County Coliseum, Thursday at 3:37 PM ET.

-In his last appearance, he went 1-for-2 with a double against the Athletics.
+In his most recent game he had a hitless performance (0-for-4) against the Athletics.

 Anthony Rizzo Game Info & Props vs. the Athletics